char-lie-ho/COMM2216-user-document/docs/instructionSet3.md

 Using emojis or stickers in your message is easy!
 Just hover your mouse over the greyed-out Emoji Picker button or the Sticker Picker button to the right of your message input area.

-1. Click the emoji or sticker icon in the message input area.
+1. Click the Emoji Picker button or Sticker Picker button in the message input area.

 ![textInput.png](pictures%2FtextInput.png){ width="500" }